 It doesn’t matter how strong a VPN’s reputation is (and Cloud VPN is a relatively unknown quantity), a short free trial is always a bonus, and the absence of a taster period is a big thumbs down as far as our Cloud VPN PRO review goes.

 As soon as you have created an account and paid for the service, you’ll be able to log on.
 Just enter your details and press the “Tap to Connect” button.
-This takes you to a master list of available servers, where you can easily choose one that you’d like to use.
-It’s all very simple, and there is little opportunity to customize your VPN experience.
-However, the simplicity is actually really well-suited for entry-level users.
+This takes you to a master list of available servers, where you can easily choose the one you’d like to use.
+It’s all very simple, and there’s little opportunity to customize your VPN experience.
+However, such simplicity is actually really well-suited for entry-level users.

 Once you’ve fired up the Cloud VPN PRO app, there’s actually another step you can take before you’re properly online.
 Unlike other VPNs, this client has links for different Android apps.
 So you can click on links for Chrome, LinkedIn, Skype, and YouTube.
 This doesn’t really provide any more protection but does make navigating the internet a tiny bit more convenient.